 Solid vs. Engineered Hardwood

 What’s the difference?
-Solid hardwood is the traditional version of hardwood flooring.
-They feature planks made from a single, solid piece of real wood.
-Engineered hardwood on the other hand is a layered wood floor made from thin slices of hardwood layered on top of another piece of high-quality wood composite such as plywood.
-Engineered wood is often more cost effective and versatile – and can often be installed on any grade, even in basements.
+Solid hardwood is the traditional version of hardwood flooring, featuring planks made from a single, solid piece of real wood.
+Engineered hardwood, on the other hand, is a layered wood floor made from thin slices of hardwood layered on top of another piece of high-quality wood composite such as plywood.
+Engineered wood is often more cost-effective and versatile, able to be installed on any grade, even in basements.

-The durability of your hardwood is determined largely by the thickness of each plank.
-In addition, other factors include the wear layer and finish.
+The durability of your hardwood is determined largely by the thickness of each plank, the wear layer and finish.

 Standard hardwood planks come in a few different thicknesses.
 A ½-inch or 3/8-inch thickness is common for engineered hardwood planks, for instance.
 Solid hardwood floors, on the other hand, are much thicker – often ¾-inch with an added wear layer.
 This wear layer allows for additional refinishing.
 This is a selling point of solid hardwood over engineered.
 Engineered wood can often be sanded, but likely only a single treatment over its lifespan.